chb/smart_dm_logbook/README.md

 ---

-This is the clinican-facing side of the SMART Diabetes Logkbook pair of apps.
-It implements a simple SMART REST app that establishes a connection between a patient record in a SMART container and a patient recrod in Microsoft HealthVault using the HealthVault [Patient Connect][] API.
+This is the clinican-facing side of the SMART Diabetes Logbook pair of apps.
+It implements a simple SMART REST app that establishes a connection between a patient record in a SMART container and a patient record in Microsoft HealthVault using the HealthVault [Patient Connect][] API.
 Each connection request is stored in a persisent SQLite database and is later updated with the HealthVault patient and record ids by a polling script.